nishikinocurtis/bdml-lab1/Report.md

 ## Background

-Since Jaeger officially deprecates their Thrift-base client and OpenTracing client, and recommends users to switch to OpenTracing API, we need to use the OTLP exporter in the opentelemetry SDK.
+Since Jaeger officially deprecates their Thrift-base client and OpenTracing client, and recommends users to switch to OpenTelemetry API, we need to use the OTLP exporter in the opentelemetry SDK.

 OTLP works on two modes: gRPC or HTTP, due to my personal preference I choose HTTP